 Joe has produced, written, performed, and recorded with Lux Nova, Jake Hull, Junto, and Jonah Ross.
 Joe has also performed with interdisciplinary ensembles in conjunction with glass artists, DJs, visual artists, and dancers.
-Carnegie Hall selected the collective composition "See My Friends Again" which Joe Produced and Co-Wrote alongside student musicians.
+Soundscapes' recent collaboration with Carnegie Hall and Play USA selected the collective composition "See My Friends Again" which Joe Produced and Co-Wrote alongside student musicians.
 The song was premiered at Carnegie Hall's In Response virtual concert.
+The collaboration continues.

-Joe has collaborated with Rey Ramirez and Anne Henry to build Soundscapes, the 4th United States program inspired by the El Sistema philosophy beginning in the fall of 2009 into an internationally recognized leader in the El Sistema movement.
-I'm still curious...
+Joe has worked with Rey Ramirez and Anne Henry to build Soundscapes, the 4th United States program inspired by the El Sistema philosophy beginning in the fall of 2009 into an internationally recognized leader in the El Sistema movement.
+Keep reading

 Trading with Victor Wooten